pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 - Install the version of Pega Platform that you built into your Docker installation image.

-- Specify host names for your web and stream tiers.
+- Specify host names for your web and stream tiers and import and use any required SSL certificates for your web tiers.

 1. To download the pega.yaml Helm chart to the \<local filepath>\aks-demo, enter: